Interview with Kosuke Sugimoto, who placed 4th overall in the Mogul World Cup: "Trying something new in Beijing"

 I still do strength training and lift weights, but I've stopped doing strength training that increases muscle size, known as muscle hypertrophy

-I got the help of a nutritionist and tried to get in shape.
-I wanted to see how much weight I needed to lose in order to perform at my best for the 2021-2022 season.
-At one point, I lost 7kg, but I got really dizzy when I stood up.
+I worked with a nutritionist to slim down.
+For the 21-22 season, I wanted to see how much weight I could lose to achieve my best performance.
+At one point, I lost 7 kilograms, and I got really dizzy.
 I thought, "This is bad, I can't do this."
-This time, I put on a little weight, testing the limits of how much I could gain or lose.
+So then I tried gaining a little weight, testing the limits of my weight fluctuations.

-As a result, I found that 68 or 69kg was my ideal weight, and I'm training with that as my upper limit, trying not to let my weight go up or down too much.
-So instead of doing too much strength training, I've decided to do a lot of aerobic exercise per week, which involves moving my body for long periods of time.
+As a result, I found that 68 or 69 kg is my ideal weight, and I'm training to keep that as the upper limit and avoid large fluctuations.
+So I don't do too much strength training, and I've decided on a set amount of time each week for long periods of cardio exercise.

-I also went to a physical therapist to learn how to move my body correctly.
-I focused on moving my body efficiently, and how to move each joint.
-If I don't move accurately, it can easily lead to injury.
+After that, I consulted with a physical therapist and learned the correct way to move my body.
+I focused on moving my body efficiently, including how to move each joint.
+If I don't move correctly, it can easily lead to injury.

-When I was no longer with the national team, I had private training and made small changes.
+When I was removed from the national team, I had these things checked privately and gradually made changes.

 -When you were dropped from the national team, did you act out of a sense that something had to change?